SimonSubokLee/ston-docs-son/admin/caching_policy.kr.rst

 Identifying QueryString
 ====================================

-Identifying the queryString is not necessary unless the contents is dynamically created by the querystring.
+Identifying the query string is not necessary unless the content is dynamically created by the query string.
-If a URL contains a meaningless random value or a constantly changing time value, it will cause huge load on the origin server.
+If a URL contains a meaningless random value or a constantly changing time value, it will cause a huge load on the origin server.

    .. figure:: img/querystring.png
       :align: center

-      Most likely they are identical contents unless it is not a dynamic contents.
+      Most likely it is identical content unless it is not dynamic content.

 ::